 All employees are required to understand the Code of Conduct, in which they pledge to uphold PMBT's core values and principles and shall not engage in any corrupt or unethical practices.
 Non-compliance and failure to report non-compliance to the Code of Conduct may lead to disciplinary actions.
 Details are listed in our letter of employment that are handed to new recruits.
-In 2017, we adopted a Whistle-Blowing Policy which serves as a guide to the employees or stakeholders on how to raise genuine concerns related to unethical behaviour, malpractices, illegal acts or improprieties in the matters of regulatory compliance in an appropriate way (refer to the Corporate Governance Overview Statement of the Annual Report).
+Since 2017, we continuously adopted a Whistle-Blowing Policy which serves as a guide to the employees or stakeholders on how to raise genuine concerns related to unethical behaviour, malpractices, illegal acts or improprieties in the matters of regulatory compliance in an appropriate way (refer to the Corporate Governance Overview Statement of the Annual Report).

 Other internal control systems include risk management frameworks, internal audit processes with quarterly reports to assess and manage risks related to regulatory compliance and ethics breaches.
-As of 2016 and 2017, there have been no reported incidents related to ethical breaches, incidents of corruption, anticompetitive or antitrust behaviour, or money laundering.
+As of 2018, there have been no reported incidents related to ethical breaches, incidents of corruption, anticompetitive or antitrust behaviour, or money laundering.

 We plan to organise training programme for our employees on matters related to anticorruption, prevention and detection of money laundering, profiling and investigation techniques, and awareness on business ethics.
-As of 2017, we conduct annual trainings on local regulations and customs including taxation, Malaysian Code on Corporate Governance ("MCCG") 2017, Goods and Services Tax, Companies Act 2016, and Construction Industry Development Board ("CIDB").
+As of 2018, we conduct annual trainings on local regulations and customs including taxation, Updates of Bursa Securities listing requirements, Transitioning from GST to SST and continuous update of Sales and Services Tax.
 The relevant representatives will be sent for the session if and when there are updates on the regulations.